Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Introduction

 One possible reason why galaxy overdensities around $z\sim6$ quasars are not always seen is feedback by the quasars themselves on the surrounding gas.
 Photoionization heating by intense UV radiation from quasars could heat the collapsed gas in a galactic halo and inhibit gas cooling \citep{Barkana1999}, suppressing star formation and delaying galaxy growth against galaxy self-shielding.
-Here, we call the intense photoionization heating possible to hinder the star formation activity of the surrounding galaxies by quasar photoevaporation.
+Here, we refer to the intense photoionization heating which could hinder or delay star formation in surrounding galaxies as quasar photoevaporation.
 Some observations have found evidence of the effect at lower-$z$ \citep{Kashikawa2007, Banados2018, Uchiyama2019}.
 The effect of the photoevaporation is stronger in more luminous quasars.
 An ionized region around quasars generated by their own radiation is called the proximity zone \citep{Cen2000}, and its size $R_\mathrm{p}$, which depends on quasar luminosity, can be recognized as the scale over which photoevaporation works (e.g. \citealp{Suzuki2025}).
-Most previous studies of galaxy overdensities around quasars have focused on scales within $R_p$, which is typically $1.73$ pMpc at $M_{1450}=-25$ \citep{Ishimoto2020}, due to the limited FoV of the instruments up to a few pMpc (e.g. \citealp{Willott2005, Zheng2006, Kim2009, Banados2013, Mazzucchelli2017, Mignoli2020}).
-These studies investigate highly limited areas in quasar fields, probing only dozens of arcmin$^2$ around bright quasars, where the photoevaporation effect can suppress star formation, decreasing the number of galaxies observed despite the presence of an underlying massive halo.
-The quasar photoevaporation, in principle, is a serious consideration for understanding the intrinsic quasar DMH mass and environment in the early universe.
-The intrinsic galaxy clustering strength can best be measured in regions outside of $R_p$ and inside the typical cross-correlation scale of galaxies and quasars, which requires investigating the less luminous quasar fields than ever.
+Most previous studies of galaxy overdensities around quasars have focused on scales within $R_\mathrm{p}$, which is approximately $4.71$ pMpc at $M_{1450}=-27$ at $z\sim6$ and proportional to $R_\mathrm{p}\propto10^{-0.12M_{1450}}$ \citep{Eilers2017}, due to the limited FoV of the instruments (e.g. \citealp{Willott2005, Zheng2006, Kim2009, Banados2013, Mazzucchelli2017, Mignoli2020}).
+These studies investigate highly limited areas in quasar fields, probing only dozens of arcmin$^2$ around bright quasars, where the photoevaporation effect can suppress star formation, decreasing the number of galaxies observed despite the presence of an underlying massive DMH.
+Quasar photoevaporation, in principle, is a serious consideration for understanding the intrinsic quasar DMH mass and environment in the early universe.
+The intrinsic galaxy clustering strength can best be measured in regions outside of $R_\mathrm{p}$ and inside the expected cross-correlation scale of galaxies and quasars ($>24\mathchar`-$ cMpc; \citealp{Mignoli2020}), which requires investigating the lower-luminosity quasar fields where $R_\mathrm{p}$ is smaller.